Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

-When the underlying gauge algebra of the theory is $sl(n,\mathbb{R})\oplus sl(n,\mathbb{R})$, the field $\omega$ and $\overline{\omega}$ take value in the generators $L_0$ and $W_0^{(s)}$ of Cartan subalgebra of the gauge algebra.
-These generators have diagonal matrices in the fundamental representation which we refer to as WL representation (named after the generators).
-For the field $\omega$ as in (\ref{bcsx1}), $\Omega $ is defined by
+When the underlying gauge algebra of the theory is $sl(N,\mathbb{R})\oplus \overline{sl(N,\mathbb{R})}$, the field $\omega$ from (\ref{cs}) and $\overline{\omega}$ take value in the generators $L_0$ and $W_0^{(s)}$ of Cartan subalgebra of the $sl(N,\mathbb{R})$ and $\overline{sl(N,\mathbb{R})}$ respectively.
+Here, we denoted the second $\overline{sl(N,\mathbb{R})}$ with an overline, analogously to field $\overline{\omega}$ that takes values in the generators of its algebra.
+These generators have diagonal matrices in the WL representation, which also happen to form an Abelian subalgebra, i.e. copies of $u(1)$.
+On these grounds and knowing the general boundary conditions, one can expect to obtain the loop algebra of these subalgebras.
+This construction appears when studying near-horizon boundary conditions for massless higher-spin theory in 3D \cite{Grumiller:2016kcp}.
+In our construction the boundary conditions will be imposed on the diagonal generators from the construction (\ref{hsconstruction}) in the section (2.1).